Note: This post may contain affiliate links. That means if you click on a link and make a purchase we may receive a small commission. Thank you!

 Instructions

-• Bake cake for 1 hour, or until a toothpick inserted int he center comes out clean.
+• Place the skillet in the oven and bake for about 1 hour or until a toothpick inserted into the center comes out clean.

 Nutrition